 - Ratio of residents who rent their property – 54.4%

-Bridgeland LRT station is located between west and east Memorial Drive with overpass walkways for easy access.
+Bridgeland C-Train station is located between west and east Memorial Drive with overpass walkways for easy access.
 Take a two minute train into downtown from the terminal to get to work or catch a number of public bus routes.

 Calgary Transit routes that service the area include Deerfoot Centre, Varsity Acres and Bridgeland, Huntington, Douglas Glen, New Brighton, Renfrew and Spruce Cliff, 16th Avenue North, Downtown shuttle, Inner City Loop, McKenzie, Rosedale, Tuscany, Riverbend and Erin Woods.
 These aren’t the only routes that are available.